laSinteZ/tanenbaum-4th-prog/README.md

 example.
 3. Plot the number of TLB updates per 1000 references.

-##Chapter 4 (1/6)
+##Chapter 4 (2/6)
-**43** Write a program that reverses the bytes of a file, so that the last byte is now first and the first byte is now last.
+**43** [[Solved]](https://github.com/laSinteZ/tanenbaum-4th-prog/blob/master/chapter_4/43.c)Write a program that reverses the bytes of a file, so that the last byte is now first and the first byte is now last.
 It must work with an arbitrarily long file, but try to make it reasonably efficient.

 **44** Write a program that starts at a given directory and descends the file tree from that point recording the sizes of all the files it finds.
 When it is all done, it should print a histogram of the file sizes using a bin width specified as a parameter (e.g., with 1024, file sizes of 0 to 1023 go in one bin, 1024 to 2047 go in the next bin, etc.).